OmarAllam22/Roadmap-into-weeks/README.md

  ### This roadmap is divided into 4 levels:
  ```
- ### 1. Beginner: you learn the tools that will help you complete your journey.
+1. Beginner: learn the tools that will help you complete your journey.
- ### 2. Intermediate: dive more into cleaning, visualisations and other topics.
+2. Intermediate: dive more into cleaning, visualisations and other topics.
- ### 3. Advanced: Start your ML and Math journey.
+3. Advanced: Start your ML and Math journey.
- ### 4. Professional: Discover Deep Learning, Computer Vision and NLP.
+4. Professional: Discover Deep Learning, Computer Vision and NLP.
  ```
  <br>

- > You should make a task after each week, and some projects after each stage.

  ## Beginner
  ### Week 1 :